 30 Simple Ways to Be Prepared for a Blizzard

-Feel like you need to be better prepared for a blizzard?
-Winter storms may not seem nearly as dangerous as some of the other severe weather-related challenges out there, but they still create a host of risks that many people often don’t think about.
+Do you feel like you need to be prepared for a blizzard?
+Winter storms may not seem nearly as dangerous as severe weather-related challenges, but they still create many risks that many people don’t consider.

-Frostbite, hypothermia, carbon monoxide poisoning, and heart attacks caused by overexertion while shoveling are all serious issues that are fairly common.
-Though you may look outside and think that it’s only a couple of feet of snow, it could be very deadly for someone else.
+Frostbite, hypothermia, carbon monoxide poisoning, and heart attacks caused by overexertion while shoveling are all serious issues that are pretty common.
+Though you may look outside and think it’s only a couple of feet of snow, it could be deadly for someone else.

-That’s why taking precautions before a winter storm hits your area is so important.
-I also want to share with you what your family should be doing and not doing during and after a blizzard has taken place.
-Keep reading to learn more about how to prepare your family and your home for a potential blizzard.
+Taking precautions before a winter storm hits your area is so essential.
+I also want to share what your family should be doing and not doing during and after a blizzard.
+Keep reading to learn more about preparing your family and home for a potential blizzard.
 In case you missed this post, How To Make Your Own Emergency Car Kit

 30 Simple Ways to Be Prepared for a Blizzard